nih-fmrif/scanner-state-monitor/README.md

-# dockerImage4RealTimeAFNI
+# Docker image for the FMRIF's Real-Time AFNI Framework

-Docker container build configuration and program files to support FMRIF's real-time AFNI framework
+This reposiotry will hold a Docker container build configuration, in addition to program files to support FMRIF's real-time AFNI framework.